-And the best food is mostly found in local restaurants and night markets in Kaohsiung.
+The best and tastiest Taiwanese food is mostly found in local restaurants and night markets in Kaohsiung.
 And the biggest and most famous one is Ruifeng Night Market (or Rueifong Night Market).

 The large outdoor night market has been around for over 20 years and is popular with students (a high school nearby), office workers and tourists.
 The night market has over 300 food stalls where vendors sell all types of Taiwanese snacks like scallion pancakes, stinky tofu, bubble tea, etc. Most food stalls sell takeaway food while other vendors make noodle soup and hotpot and they have their dining areas.

 Besides food, other vendors sell clothing and other items.
 Plus, there is a game area, like a carnival where you can play games and win a stuffed animal.

 7. Kaohsiung Museum of Fine Arts (高雄市立美術館)

 The Kaohsiung Museum of Fine Arts is set in a beautiful contemporary four-storey building on a 34-hectare land.
 There are 18 galleries with over 2,700 permanent pieces showcasing Taiwanese fine arts including Chinese calligraphy and sculptures.

 While touring through each room in the museum, pay attention to the building itself; it is quite impressive.

 After you see the exhibits, walk around the premises to see all the greenery around the museum.
 Also, follow the path which takes you to several public sculptures.